cailynyongyong/solidity-copilot/README.md

 uvicorn main:app --reload
 ```

 Also make sure that you create a .env file using `touch .env` that holds your `OPENAI_API_KEY = ` to run the backend files.
+Or you could simply copy and paste the existing `.env.example` file into `.env`.

 ## Features